Cutting carbs? Consider erythritol, a sugar alcohol also known as a polyol.

 Erythritol has the fewest carbs of all the polyols.

-Some people might question whether erythritol has any carbohydrates since its ingestion does not cause any rise in blood glucose or the release of insulin.
+Some people might question whether erythritol has any carbohydrates since it does not cause any rise in blood glucose or the release of insulin.
 It's a favorite sweetener for followers of ketogenic diets.

 Per teaspoon, erythritol has less than a gram of carbohydrate and 1.6 calories.
 Compare that to sucrose (plain old sugar), which has 4 grams of carbohydrate and 16 calories per teaspoon.